 - South America – Brazil (Sao Paulo)

 This really isn’t much and compared to some other VPN services which have servers in 100+ countries it seems really low.
-That’s why we are giving only 3 out of 5 stars for the number of server locations.
+That’s why we are only giving 3.5 out of 5 stars for the number of server locations.

-But if you are looking only for protecting your data and location, it really doesn’t matter where the VPN server is located.
+But if you are only looking to protect your data and location, it really doesn’t matter where the VPN server is located.

 Performance & Internet Connection Speed Test

 When it comes to performance and impact on Internet connection speed, SecureLine VPN does a great job.
-From nature of the service, there will always be a slowdown because you are essentially adding one more server to your computer and web page.
-Question is how big is such slowdown.
+Thanks to the nature of the service, there will always be a slowdown because you are essentially adding one more server to your computer and web page.
+The question is, how big is that slowdown?

-As you can see from the table below, the benchmark (e.g. no VPN connection) was around 150 ms ping, 6.00 Mbps download and 4.50 Mbps upload.
-There aren’t big differences in most of the servers.
-Only exceptions are Australia and Brazil which slowed down the connection quite a lot.
+As you can see from the table below, the benchmark (e.g. no VPN connection) was around 150 ms ping, 6.00 Mbps download, and 4.50 Mbps upload.
+There aren’t big differences in most of the servers, and the only exceptions are Australia and Brazil which slowed down the connection quite a lot.

 Tested using web service by Ookla.

 Avast does quite a poor job in terms of customer support.
-There is no phone number you can call and ask for free help, there is no live chat.
-On the social media, they usually ask you to use one of the resources below.
+There is no phone number you can call and ask for free help and there is no live chat.
+On social media, they usually ask you to use one of the resources below.